Oh, the Places You’ll Go! 7 Potential Paths for the High School Graduate

 If you want smaller classes, an emphasis on teaching over research, and an easier time getting to know fellow students, then look toward attending a small, private university.
 Small colleges also tend to specialize in the liberal arts.
 However, you may forgo the name recognition and athletics department that many larger universities boast.
 Are you someone who likes to get lost in a big crowd?
 Or would you get more from a close-knit environment?

-On average, small, private colleges come with a heftier price tag: $32,410 per year.
+On average, small, private colleges come with a heftier price tag: $49,870 per year according to the same College Board Report.

 3. Two-Year Community Colleges

 Looking for a less costly alternative?
 Consider going to a two-year community college before transferring to a four-year university.
-The average cost for one year of tuition at an in-state, public two-year college is $3,400, according to the College Board.
+The average cost for one year of tuition at an in-state, public two-year college is $3,730, according to the same College Board trends report.
 Plus, there’s a good chance you can attend community college while living with Mom and Dad, which could save you money on room and board.
 If you’re not sure yet what you’ll be majoring in, it’s a great way to get your general education courses out of the way before delving deep into courses that pertain to your major.

 4. Trade or Vocational Schools

-While the average cost for all four years of a more traditional college is $127,000, the average total cost of attending a trade school is $33,000.
-And even aside from the lower cost, it takes on average anywhere from just four to 18 months to complete a trade school program, so you’ll be entering the workforce sooner.
+While the average cost for all four years of a more traditional college is $127,000 ($31,750 per year for four years) the average total cost of attending a trade school is $33,000 (cost for the entire program), according to Accredited Online Schools.
+And even aside from the lower cost, it takes on average anywhere from four to 18 months to complete a trade school program, so you’ll be entering the workforce sooner.

 One of the drawbacks to attending a trade school, though, is that you’re limited as to the kinds of jobs that you can do.

-There’s also the U.S. Army Reserve, which you can enlist in while attending college.
-You can also join the military after you earn a college degree, which will broaden your options as to which posts you can occupy.
+There’s also the U.S. Army Reserve, in which you can enlist while attending college.
+You can still join the military after you earn a college degree, which will broaden your options as to which posts you can occupy.

 6. Online Classes